-60 By Autumn 1905 the national liberation movement had been significantly strengthened.
+&#x27;By Autumn 1905 the national liberation movement had been significantly strengthened.
 It went by democratic slogans: doing away with oppression of the nationalities, the free development of national culture, school education in native languages.
 The national liberation struggle was particularly active in regions where capitalist relations were developed and a proletariat had formed, in Poland, Finland, the Baltic states, Ukraine and the Caucasus.
 This was explained by the fact that the national proletariat was at the vanguard of the struggle, as it was interested in bringing about the complete victory of the revolution.
 In their joint struggle against autocracy, the international solidarity of the workers was strengthened, and the authority of the Russian proletariat and its guiding role in the liberation movement grew' (lbid., p.61, emphasis added).
 'In Autumn 1917 the national liberation movement was significantly strengthened in the national regions of Russia.
-The colonial, crudely violent policy of the Temporary Government of the bourgeoise towards the non-Russian peoples of the country has borne its fruit, Lenin wrote in Autumn 1917.
-The broad mass of the population of the oppressed nations was becoming increasingly estranged from the bourgeoise which had betrayed the cause of the liberation from their oppressors was widening.
-In Autumn workers and peasants in all the national oblast's followed the example of the Russian proletariat and the poor peasants, redoubling the struggle against the Russian and local bourgeoise and landowners' (lbid., p.155).
+The colonial, crudely violent policy of the Temporary Government of the bourgeoisie towards the non-Russian peoples of the country has borne its fruit, Lenin wrote in Autumn 1917.
+The broad mass of the population of the oppressed nations was becoming increasingly estranged from the bourgeoisie which had betrayed the cause of the liberation of the enslaved peoples and was increasingly rallying round the proletariat.
+The struggle of the oppressed nations for liberation from their oppressors was widening.
+In Autumn workers and peasants in all the national oblast's followed the example of the Russian proletariat and the poor peasants, redoubling the struggle against the Russian and local bourgeoisie and landowners' (lbid., p.155).